Dayenkai/TANKBATTLE/README.md

 # TANKBATTLE
 PROGRAMME DEVELOPED IN C - UNIX ENVIRONMENT

 2018/2019

-Authors : Bawilu-Mafuta Beker, 3A ESIEA PARIS with Kamalakran Risan, 3A ESIEA PARIS
+Authors : Bawilu-Mafuta Beker, 3A ESIEA PARIS with Kamalakaran Risan, 3A ESIEA PARIS

 TANK BATTLE is a Shoot-Em-Up 2D game, only playable through a terminal.
 You play a tank, your own way by wich one you must protect a little bird and defend yourself against various ennemies, planning attacks in waves,